cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 The services above were defined as "ClusterIP" which means that they are only exposed internally, and not available externally by default.
 As we are considering them backend microservices, this is fine.

+We will expose the last service externally using a service of type NodePort, which will assign it an external port number.

 1. Expose the last deployment using a NodePort
-We will expose the last service externally using a type NodePort, which will assign it an external port number.

     ```
     kubectl expose deployment/dep-cost --type=NodePort --port=8080 --name=cost-service --target-port=8080